Digital Equipment Corporation: Origins (1944–1958)

-In 1957, when the pair and Ken's brother Stan went looking for capital, they found that the American business community was hostile to investing in computer companies.
+In 1957, when the pair and Ken's brother Stan sought capital, they found that the American business community was hostile to investing in computer companies.
 Many smaller computer companies had come and gone in the 1950s, wiped out when new technical developments rendered their platforms obsolete, and even large companies like RCA and General Electric were failing to make a profit in the market.
 The only serious expression of interest came from Georges Doriot and his American Research and Development Corporation (AR&D).
 Worried that a new computer company would find it difficult to arrange further financing, Doriot suggested the fledgling company change its business plan to focus less on computers, and even change their name from "Digital Computer Corporation".

 The pair returned with an updated business plan that outlined two phases for the company's development.
 They would start by selling computer modules as stand-alone devices that could be purchased separately and wired together to produce a number of different digital systems for lab use.
-Then, if these "digital modules" were able to build a self-sustaining business, the company would be free to use them to develop a complete computer in their Phase II.
-The newly christened "Digital Equipment Corporation" received $70,000 from AR&D for a 70% share of the company, and began operations in a Civil War era textile mill in Maynard, Massachusetts, where plenty of inexpensive manufacturing space was available.
+Then, if these "digital modules" were able to build a self-sustaining business, the company would be free to use them to develop a complete computer in its Phase II.
+The newly christened "Digital Equipment Corporation" received $70,000 from AR&D for a 70% share of the company, AR&D's SVP Dorothy Rowe joined as a Director and also served as Treasurer, and the company began operations in a Civil War-era textile mill in Maynard, Massachusetts, where plenty of inexpensive manufacturing space was available.